Hyperthermia to Treat Cancer

 - A thin needle or probe is put right into the tumor.
 The tip of the probe releases energy, which heats the tissue around it.

-Radiofrequency ablation: Radiofrequency ablation (RFA) is probably the most commonly used type of thermal ablation.
-It uses high-energy radio waves for treatment.
+Radiofrequency ablation (RFA): This is probably the most commonly used type of thermal ablation.
+RFA uses high-energy radio waves for treatment.
 A thin, needle-like probe is inserted into the tumor for a short time, usually about 10 to 30 minutes.
 The probe is guided into place using ultrasound, MRI, or CT scans.
 The tip of the probe puts out a high-frequency current that creates very high heat and destroys the cells within a certain area.
 The dead cells are not removed, but become scar tissue and shrink over time.

 RFA is most often used to treat tumors that cannot be removed with surgery or for patients who are not able to go through the stresses of surgery.
 It can usually be done as an outpatient.
 RFA may be repeated for tumors that come back or start to grow.
 It can also be added to other treatments like surgery, radiation therapy, chemotherapy, hepatic arterial infusion therapy, alcohol ablation, or chemoembolization.